txapotxapa/ecomeasure/ECOLOGICAL_MEASUREMENT_WHITEPAPER.md

 ### 1.1 Technical Methodology

 #### 1.1.1 Hemispherical Photography Approach
 The canopy cover analysis tool employs hemispherical photography principles using smartphone cameras to capture upward-facing images of the forest canopy.
-The methodology is based on established protocols from the GLAMA (Gap Light Analysis Mobile App) and similar scientific applications.
+The methodology is based on established protocols from proprietary algorithms and similar scientific applications.

 **Image Capture Protocol:**
 - Camera positioned at 1.3m height (standard breast height for forestry applications)